Scott-Yuk/Scott-Yuk.github.io/essays/ReflectionOnJS.md

 So far I've only learned java, C and bit of C++ and so I went into the freeCodeCamp relying on my previous knowledge of the languages I already know.
 Overall the basics of javascript and ES6 was fairly easy to me and was familiar due to my knowledge of java.
 Though I didn't struggle with the syntax of javascript at times and learned a lot of interesting things specific to javascript that I wish was in Java.
-Like variables not needing to be assigned a type like in java, and functions being more straight forward.
+Like variables not needing to be assigned a type like in java, and functions being more straight forward compared to java.

-Ever since I first grasped a paintbrush, I’ve always been eager to learn about design.
-Design is such a complex concept.
+My experience using javascript was refreshing and exciting.
+For the majority of my computer science journey I've only really used java as my coding language.
-For example, when looking at abstract art, its meaning can be completely different for different people.
+Doing the CodeCamp felt like relearning java in the sense that I am learning a new language and trying to figure out all the little intricacies within the language.
-It motivates a person to think thoughtfully and has the potential to submerge them in a sea of imagination.
+And going deeper into javascript with ES6 opened more possabilities with javascript and what the language can really do.
-It’s that special relationship between the viewer and the art that makes something as technical as software engineering interesting to me.
+Even now completing the basics of javascript and the ES6 modules I still don't really know the possiblities of javascript.

-I never used to think that design and technology went hand in hand.
+So I hope to learn as much as I can and expand my knowledge of javascript as I continue my journey of coding.

-Thus, learning about software engineering and the role of design has been incredibly interesting to me.
+Now that I'm furthuring my knowledge of coding I feel like certain bits of information is forgotten, and this may just be true for me but I do often forget things.
-Design, implementation, and management are just some of the many things I wish to learn more about.
+Especially when learn more advanced concepts, it's hard to maintain and test what I learned.
+Having WODS (Workout Of the Day) feel very good.
-Good art, in a way, makes a person question it.
-They become joined in the idea of visualization – where captivation meets inspiration.
+These short exercises that help test my knowledge of what I just learned helps me maintain the information but also shows me what I need to work at more.

-I am now starting to take a Software Engineering class.
-I hope to learn a lot through the course, but I know it will be just the beginning of my journey.
+For example the two WODs I've tried showed me that I can learn the syntax and ideas of a new language, but timing myself and being more efficient needs work.
-By the time I’m done with it, I hope I’ve learned enough to take the next step in my life as a developer.
-But until then, my fire will keep on burning.
+Overtime with more experience and pratice, my skills in coding will improve and help me find what I want to pursue in computer science.